zaiisao/Documentation/en/faqs/browser_support.md

 ## Safari

-- Safari only supports the H.264 codec.
+- Safari 12.1 or earlier only supports the H.264 codec.
 - Safari does not support changing the frame rate (30 fps by default).
 - Device permissions
   - Safari does not support getting the output device information, so it does not support the `getPlayoutDevices` and `setAudioOutput` methods.